ilyamogilin/mil-interceptors/README.md

 This is a project of database for military department.
 It includes a resource management system of interceptors and pilots.
 Study the relation schema to understand the structure and relations of entities.

 * main.sql - the script with DDL/DML commands which both creates structure and inserts some test values into created tables
-* pg_hba.conf - postgres configuration file with priveleges for users
+* pg_hba.conf - postgres configuration file with privileges for users
 * data.py - python script for sample data generation

 ## Relation Schema